 SEGMENT TEN: “What Is The Primary Mission of Public Education?”

 According to Tokofsky, the Public Schools are providing much more than just education.
 Feeding children breakfast, lunch, counseling, health care, police protection.
 And, School Construction Program has been billed as an “Economic Stimulus” package to provide jobs, plus LAUSD owes billions for unfunded retirement benefits for teachers.
-He complains that schools are asked to do more that just educate, without funding.
+He complains that schools are asked to do more than just educate, without funding.

 SEGMENT ELEVEN: “Illegal Immigration Impacts Education”